 Top 5 SUVs That Maintain Resale Value Nov 17, 2016 by Cedric (Driver Weekly)

 Before buying a new car, everyone should consider every aspect of the vehicle, including its resale value.
 Most people will eventually replace their vehicle for a newer one, even if it is five or ten years down the road.
 When you buy a new car, you want to resell or trade your old vehicle and recoup the largest possible portion of what you originally paid.
 Even if you plan to drive your next vehicle until it stops working, resale value can be a great indication or reliability and durability.
-The following SUVs are the best at retaining their resale value based on the 2016 awards by Kelley Blue Book.
+The following five are the best SUVs at retaining their resale value based on the 2016 awards by Kelley Blue Book.

 SUVs designed for heavy-duty use are some of the best at retaining their resale value.
 The Toyota 4Runner is a tough midsize sport utility vehicle that is one of the longest-lasting vehicles on the market.
 Not only does it stay on the road, but it also maintains its value.
 After 36 months, the 4Runner still has 66.7 percent of its value.
 Even at 60 months, it has 60.3 percent of its original value.